 This website was created to provide effective advice and support to people of all genders and orientations who have little or no experience with dating, sex or relationships.
-Learn about our history and principles below.
+Learn about our history, principles and policies below.

 This site was created in 2019 by Alana, as an outgrowth of the Love Not Anger project, after conducting an in-depth survey about dating difficulties.
 In 1997, Alana created the first peer-support website & mailing list for this issue, called Involuntary Celibacy.
 That started as a friendly and egalitarian forum, but was handed off to other people.
 The movement eventually evolved into the “incel” communities that are often misogynist and sometimes advocate violence.
 It is time to develop healthier supports for inexperienced people, following these principles:

 - People of all genders and orientations may be inexperienced with dating, sex and relationships.

 - Inexperienced people deserve respect, empathy, support and love.

 - People of all genders and orientations are equal.
 Women and men are not expected to play specific roles in dating, sex or relationships.

 - Most inexperienced people could find dates, sex or a relationship, if they want to, and if they make some life changes.